robch/book-of-ai/docs/index.md

 ---
 # WELCOME

-Welcome to the Book of AI, where you'll learn everything you need to know to get started w/ Azure AI.
+Welcome to the Book of AI, where you'll learn everything you need to know to get started w/ Azure AI services.

 ??? abstract "Why use the Book of AI ..."